What is CommandCenter?

 - Average time taken in each state — Amount of time a record spends in one state.
 You can figure delays, pinpoint the bottleneck states, identify the states that have maximum stagnation, and note the time taken for a transition.

-- Overall report — The overall report will give a pictorial representation of the entire process with the record count in each state and transition.
+- Overall report — The overall report will give a pictorial representation of the entire journey with the record count in each state and transition.

 Reorder, deactivate, and delete journeys

-Reorder processes — Records enter the CommandCenter processes based on the listed order.
-All the processes you've created will be listed in the order of creation, but you can reorder them by clicking the Reorder Journeys option under Process management > CommandCenter.
-When you reorder the processes, the records will enter the processes according to the new order.
+Reorder — Records enter the CommandCenter journeys based on the listed order.
+All the journeys you've created will be listed in the order of creation, but you can reorder them by clicking the Reorder Journeys option under Process management > CommandCenter.
+When you reorder the journeys, the records will enter the journeys according to the new order.

-Deactivate processes — You can toggle the status button to deactivate a process.
-Once deactivated, new records will not enter that process until it's activated.
-However, the data within a process will be kept intact.
+to deactivate a journey.
+Once deactivated, new records will not enter that journey until it's activated.
+However, the data within a journey will be kept intact.

-Delete journeys — You can hover on a process and click the delete icon to delete a process.
+Delete — You can hover on a journey and click the delete icon to delete a journey.
 However, before deleting the journey, you must note that:

-- All the records that are currently in the process will be exited.
+- All the records that are currently in the journey will be exited.

 - The history of the records (states and transitions that they participated in) will be permanently deleted.